 The ":contains" match type describes a substring match.
 If the value argument contains the key argument as a substring, the match is true.
 For instance, the string "frobnitzm" contains "frob" and "nit", but not "fbm".
-The null key ("") is contained in all values.
+The empty key ("") is contained in all values.

 The ":is" match type describes an absolute match; if the contents of the first string are absolutely the same as the contents of the second string, they match.
 Only the string "frobnitzm" is the string "frobnitzm".
-The null key ":is" and only ":is" the null value.
+The empty key ("") only ":is" matches with the empty

-The ":matches" version specifies a wildcard match using the characters "\" and "?". "\" matches zero or more characters, and "?" matches a single character. "?" and "\" may be escaped as " $\$ " and "\\\" in strings to match against themselves.
-The first backslash escapes the second backslash; together, they escape the "\".
+The ":matches" match type specifies a wildcard match using the characters "" and "?"; the entire value must be matched. "" matches zero or more characters in the value and "?" matches a single character in the value, where the comparator that is used (see section 2.7.3) defines what a character is.
+For example, the comparators "i;octet" and "i;ascii-casemap" define a character to be a single octet, so "?" will always match exactly one octet when one of those comparators is in use.
+In contrast, a Unicode-based comparator would define a character to be any UTF-8 octet sequence encoding one Unicode character and thus "?" may match more than one octet. "?" and "" may be escaped as "\\?" and "" in strings to match against themselves.
+The first backslash escapes the second backslash; together, they escape the "".
 This is awkward, but it is commonplace in several programming languages that use globs and regular expressions.

-In order to specify what type of match is supposed to happen, commands that support matching take optional tagged arguments ":matches", ":is", and ":contains".
+In order to specify what type of match is supposed to happen, commands that support matching take optional arguments ":matches", ":is", and ":contains".
 Commands default to using ":is" matching if no match type argument is supplied.
-Note that these modifiers may interact with comparators; in particular, some comparators are not suitable for matching with ":contains" or ":matches".
+Note that these modifiers interact with comparators; in particular, only comparators that support the "substring match" operation are suitable for matching with ":contains" or ":matches".
 It is an error to use a comparator with ":contains" or ":matches" that is not compatible with it.